-You will complete a live audition with Berklee faculty members virtually via the Zoom video chat platform.
-This is an opportunity for you to showcase your current level of musicianship, your potential for growth, and your readiness to succeed in Berklee College of Music's learning environment.
+The live audition is an opportunity for you to showcase your current level of musicianship, potential for growth, and readiness to succeed in our unique learning environment.
 We focus on performance, improvisation, sight-reading, and ear training because we seek students who are prepared to study and master all elements of their craft.

 What the Audition Entails

 Details about each component of the audition are outlined below.
-Please be sure to also review the Additional Guidelines by Instrument page.
+Please be sure to review the additional guidelines by instrument.